 Get Started with the SDK¶

-Sign up for a free account on Fritz in order to get started with machine learning in your apps.
+Sign up for an account on Fritz AI in order to get started with machine learning in your apps.

 >> pip install fritz >> fritz config update \ --api-key <YOUR API KEY> \ --project-id <YOUR PROJECT ID>